DanielMazurkiewicz/WebAI/README.md

   setup: {    // field optional

-    data: '', // weights, biases, and other parameters ...
+    data: '', // Weights, biases, and other parameters ...
-              // if string then base64 encoded setup data expected,
+              // If string then base64 encoded setup data expected,
-              // can be also an array or typed array (of dataType),
+              // Can be also an array or typed array (of dataType),
-              // if field not provided random values assumed
+              // If field not provided random values assumed

-    instructions: '' // TBD: instructions that will help assigning appropriate data from setup.data
-                     // to appropriate layers/pipes/parameters,
-                     // base64 encoded string or array or UInt32 typed array assumed here }
+  }
 });